-While Avalon came out in 1982, the sophisti-pop craze truly kicked off the following year, when The Blue Nile released A Walk Across The Rooftops which displayed some of the most technically advanced production of its day, to the point where its UK release was handled by the record label division of Scottish audiophile brand Linn Products.
+While Avalon came out in 1982, the sophisti-pop craze truly kicked off the following year, when The Blue Nile released A Walk Across the Rooftops.
+The album displayed some of the most technically advanced production of its day, to the point where its UK release was handled by the record label division of Scottish audiophile brand Linn Products.
 Both Avalon and A Walk Across the Rooftops featured soulful singing, jazzy chords, touchy lyrics about love and heartache, and (probably most importantly) the highest production of synthesizers a band could afford, all of which would become hallmarks of sophisti-pop.
 In part due to the genre's origins, most of its major players hailed from either Scotland or the north of England (Sade, formed in London and fronted by a Nigerian singer, are the major exception).

 There can be a large number of different things going on at once in this type of music that can fly over a listener's head and the matter of seconds.
 The music is full of subtle touches in melody and chord changes that take multiple listens to really notice and appreciate.
 Artists in this genre have a tendency to lean towards perfectionism.
 While bands like Simply Red had no problem releasing albums within 2 years of each other, bands like Sade and The Blue Nile can take as long as 5 years just to complete an album.
 Expect lots of Troubled Productions and song transformations.
 Also, a lot of these songs are played way different live than they are in the studio.